 Complex Need Department Overview

 Our Complex Needs Department provides an inclusive environment, in which a range of teaching strategies are tailored to create a personalised approach to learning.
 The department caters for students with a range of physical, medical and cognitive needs.
-These needs include Profound and Multiple Learning Difficulties (PMLD), Severe Learning Difficulties (SLD) and some students who have Autistic Spectrum Disorders (ASD) and who will benefit from being a member of a class group with more social peers.
+These needs include Severe Learning Difficulties (SLD) and some students who have Autistic Spectrum Disorders (ASD) and who will benefit from being a member of a class group with more social peers.

 Specialist Approaches and Facilities

 To support and compliment the curriculum we have a wide range of specialist facilities and unique approaches to learning.
 Staff work alongside multi-professional agencies to ensure that all of the students’ needs are met to the highest of standards during their time at school.
-The school Physiotherapist visits once a week to carry out assessments and advise school staff on how to deliver individual programmes.
-Pupils may receive Physiotherapy, ranging from passive stretching exercises to access to the MOVE programme which enables them to increase mobility and independence.
-Staff work alongside Physiotherapists, Occupational Therapists, Speech and Language Therapists, Music and Play Therapists to deliver individualised programmes as necessary.
+Staff work alongside Physiotherapists, Occupational Therapists, Speech and Language Therapists and Music Therapists to deliver individualised programmes as necessary.